 Old English crudan "to press, crush."
 Cognate with Middle Dutch cruden, Dutch kruijen "to press, push," Middle High German kroten "to press, oppress," Norwegian kryda "to crowd."
 Related: Crowded; crowding.

 1560s, "large group of persons, multitude," from crowd (v.).
 The earlier word was press (n.).
 Crowd (n.) was used earlier in the now-archaic sense of "act of pressing or shoving" (c.
 1300).
 From 1650s as "any group or company of persons contemplated in a mass."
-Crowd-pleaser is from 1943; crowd-control is from 1966; crowd-surf (v.) is by 1995; crowdsourcing (n.) is from 2006.
+Crowd-pleaser is by 1924; crowd-control is by 1915; crowd-surf (v.) is by 1995; crowdsourcing (n.) is from 2006.